dmd-program/dmd-100-sp18/projects/narrative/define_the_way_it_was.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

 1. Write the sentence in the assignment submission text box.
+Do not upload a file of any kind.